 Solution is priority: order all tokens and in case of overlap take one earlier in the list (higher priority).
+This avoids having to subtract language of one token from another.
 Examples:

-- if it matches regular expression for both a keyword and an identifier, then we define that it is a keyword. - if it matches both integer constant and floating point constant regular expression, then we define it to be (for example) integer constant.
+- ▶ if it matches regular expression for both a keyword and an identifier, then we define that it is a keyword. - ▶ if it matches both integer constant and floating point constant regular expression, then we define it to be (for example) integer constant.